Filing FCC Form 481

 If a carrier indicates that mobile voice is offered, Line 420 will appear.
 If you have no complaints, you should populate this field with a “0.”

 CFR Section 54.313(a)(5) states, “Certification that it is complying with applicable service quality standards and consumer protection rules.”
+An attach explanation is not required.

 Carriers filing in accordance with CFR Section 54.313 need to complete the Tribal reporting section of the FCC Form 481.
 This requirement is highlighted in the OMB-approved FCC Form 481 Instructions and is also explained in Public Notice (DA 13-1707) (released August 6, 2013).
 Per the Public Notice, “For 2013, ETC’s that receive high-cost support must complete FCC Form 481 to include the following for those ETC’s that serve Tribal lands, a report on Tribal government engagement pursuant to Section 54.313(a)(9).”